piyushT3003/Guardian-Payment-Safety/README.md

 | Average first detection | Transaction #2 |
 | Caught before final drain | 10 / 10 |

+### Robustness Test

-Guardian also caught **90/90 synthetic scam sequences** across six tested sequence variants.
+Guardian caught **90/90 synthetic scam sequences** across six tested sequence variants.

-For single-test and direct-drain scenarios, detection can occur only at the large transaction because there is no earlier behavioral signal to work with.
+A limitation was observed for single-test and direct-drain scenarios: without a preceding behavioral signal, detection can occur only when the large drain transaction itself appears.

-These results are from synthetic data and are not claims of real-world financial performance.
+These results are based on synthetic/demo data and should not be interpreted as real-world financial performance.

+---

-## Demo Scenario
+## 🧪 Demo Scenario

-The built-in demo creates a short payment sequence:
+The built-in demo creates a simple scam progression:

 ```text
 ₹200    → LOW